'Ring Of Fire' Solar Eclipse: Viewing Guide For The Boston Area

 BOSTON (CBS) — Get ready.
-A week from Thursday, on June 10, we are in for an astronomical treat at sunrise.
+On Thursday, June 10, we are in for an astronomical treat at sunrise.
 A “ring of fire” solar eclipse!

 Sound terrifying?
-Nothing to worry about here, but instead a somewhat rare and fantastic solar show.READ MORE: Man Tells Police He Was Shot While Driving In Lowell
+Nothing to worry about here, but instead a somewhat rare and fantastic solar show.READ MORE: Photo Shows Father Swan Caring For Babies On Esplanade Days After Mother Died

 Backing up a bit. . . no doubt you have all heard of or seen a “total solar eclipse” at one point in your lifetime.
 This is when the New Moon passes between the Earth and Sun, completely blocking the sun from our view.
 The entire landscape goes from day to night in minutes, followed by a lot of “ooohhs” and “ahhhhs.”